-Known for its continuous troubles with its four 18-cylinder radial Wright R-3350 engines (a number of planes and human lives were lost due to engine failures,) the plane earned the title of the “World’s Finest Trimotor.”
+Known for its continuous troubles with its four 18-cylinder radial Wright R-3350 engines (a number of planes and human lives were lost due to engine failures,) the four-engine plane earned the name of the “World’s Finest Trimotor.”

 Nevertheless, its military-issue version C-69 was one of the best transport planes of World War II and the C-121 itself was one of the fastest passenger planes that were used on transatlantic flights in the first post-war decade.

 The C-121C in question was first operated by the US Air Force, then transferred to the Smithsonian Institute, then restored to flying condition by the California-based Constellation Historical Society (CHS.)

 The plane was sold to the Swiss-based Super Constellation Flyers Association (SCFA) in December 2003 and came to Switzerland a year later.

-As you may have already guessed, the 1,000,000 USD project was sponsored by Breitling, which is known for its love for every piece of metal that can fly on its own.
+As you may have already guessed, the 1,000,000 USD project came from Breitling’s pockets, which is not surprising: the brand is known for its love for every piece of metal that can fly on its own.

 Being almost 60 years old, the plane again needs restoration and Breitling intends to support the good cause with this new Navitimer Super Constellation.

-Like it was the case with the recently released Oris Swiss Hunter Team PS (Patrouille-Suisse) Edition that supported yet another historic piece of flying rust, Breitling will donate a fixed sum of money from each piece that it will be able to sell.
+Like it was the case with the recently released Oris Swiss Hunter Team Patrouille-Suisse that supported yet another historic piece of flying rust, Breitling will donate a fixed sum of money from each piece that it will be able to sell.

 Like the recently presented Chronospace Chronograph, the Super Constellation is powered by the same Caliber 23 self-winding movement.

 Being a version of the well-known ETA Valjoux 7753 ebauche, the movement justifies the huge price difference with better parts, even higher build quality and an official numbered chronometer certificate of Controle Officiel Suisse des Chronometres (COSC,) a Swiss-based institution that tests movements for compliance with the strict demands of the ISO 3159 standard.